musesum/DeepMenu/README.md

         Space - where content and menues are

+        Pilot - follows your finger/thumb/pencil to select Pods and stack Docks

         Hub - Corner of Space that contains one or two Spokes each spoke is aligned horizonal or vertical